Image © ST.art

-Book external speakers well in advance – If there are gaps in the group’s knowledge, arrange a speaker two to three months in advance to visit the group.
-Remember to agree fees in advance and decide on a ticket price to cover costs.
+Book external speakers well in advance – If there are gaps in the group’s knowledge, arrange a speaker two months in advance to give a talk or workshop.
+Remember to agree fees in advance if applicable.

 Keep in touch in between meetings – Members might find a Facebook discussion group valuable.
 Let the SoA know if you would like us to set one up for your group.

-Welcome new members – Ensure new members feel welcome and included during online meet-ups.
+Welcome new members – Ensure new members feel welcome and included if it’s their first group meet-up.

 Make use of the SoA – If you need help, ask!
-We’re happy to talk through ideas for events and put you in touch with fellow local group organisers to share your experiences of running a group.
+We’re happy to talk through ideas for events, answer questions and put you in touch with fellow local group organisers to share your experiences of running a group.